Spectre (DC Comics character): Day of Vengeance

 The Spectre also destroys the magic-fueled kingdom of Atlantis (the home of Aquaman) during his rampage.

-In Day of Vengeance: Infinite Crisis Special #1, the Spectre kills Nabu, the last of the Great Lords of the Ninth Age and the Presence's attention is finally drawn into action.
-The Spectre is once again forced into a human host, stopping his mad rampage.
+In Day of Vengeance: Infinite Crisis Special #1, the Spectre kills Nabu, the last of the Great Lords of the Ninth Age.
+The Presence's attention is finally drawn into action.
+The Spectre is once again forced into a human host, stopping his rampage.
 Nabu reveals before dying that originally he and the other Lords had been working towards forming the perfect host for the Spectre, but those plans are cut short.

 The text of the story is unclear on who the Great Lords were.
 Nabu (introduced in 1942 as the powerful entity responsible for Kent Nelson becoming Doctor Fate) was one of the Lords of Order.
 The Spectre had apparently killed the others, along with their counterparts the Lords of Chaos, with the exception of Mordru and Amethyst (whom he battled on Gemworld).
 Amethyst is among those gathered by the Phantom Stranger to aid in rebuilding the Rock of Eternity, and survives into the Tenth Age.

 Alexander Luthor also revealed that he was indirectly responsible for the Spectre's actions in Day of Vengeance.
 Under Luthor's orders, the Psycho-Pirate gave Eclipso's diamond to Jean Loring, making her manipulate the Spectre-Force so that magic could be undone and used as fuel for Luthor's Multiverse tower.